stephenjboughton/AngularNotes/Angular7TutorialNotes.md

     |   public myId = "testId";

+## 7 Class Binding

+Class binding allows us to bind class styles to properties within our class model so that we can assign them through these properties instead of through the class attribute on an html element.
+For instance, if our class has styles like this in the css or style section of decorator metada:

+    .text-success {
+        color: green;
+    }

+    .text-danger {
+        color: red;
+    }

+    .text-special {
+        font-style: italic;
+    }

+And we define some properties in our component class as so:

+    public successClass = "text-success"
+    public hasError = false;
+    public isSpecial = true;
+    public messageClasses = {
+        "text-success": this.hasError,
+        "text-danger": !this.hasError,
+        "text-special": this.isSpecial;
+    }

+So now in our template, instead of this:

+    <h2 class="text-success">Codevolution</h2>

+We can write this:

+    <h2 [class]="successClass">Codevolution</h2>

+Note that if we tried to use both a class attribute and a property binding, the property binding invalidates the attribute.
+We can also conditionally bind a class by using a boolean property and use the class.operator based on whether that property is true or false:

+    <h2 [class.text-danger]="hasError">Codevolution</h2>

+Since hasError is flase, it will not apply the red class style.
+If it were true, it would.

+There is also an angular class directive that we can use to bind an object with several class properties:

+    <h2 [ngClass]="messageClasses">Codevolution</h2>

+When it binds the messageClasses object it will evaluate the condition of each of the

 ## 10 Template reference variables

-Allow us to take properties and values from do elements in the template file if/when we need to log or use data entered by the user.
+Allow us to take properties and values from dom elements in the template file if/when we need to log or use data entered by the user.

 We create the variable by adding #variableName to the element in the template: